Angel-125/Sandcastle/ReleaseFolder/GameData/WildBlueIndustries/Sandcastle/Readme.txt

 - You can now specify a MATERIALS_LIST for a Community Category.
 NOTE: For a part to make use of a Community Category materials list, the part's "category" field must be set to "none" and you must properly define a Community Category in the part's "tag" field.
 NOTE: The FIRST Community Category found in the part's config will be used as the part's category for the purposes of determining its MATERIALS_LIST.
+- Added Sandcastle support to the Mk1 Drydock and Mk3-75 Drydock from the Mark One Laboratory Extensions mod.
+NOTE: If you see the drydock parts in the MOLE category tab, DO NOT USE THEM!
+They will have "Deprecated" in their title.
+Use the drydock parts found under the Sandcastle category tab instead.
+- SCShipwright have new configurable fields:

+		// Alternate transforms- these are used in place of spawnTransformName to help orient vessels properly. spawnTransformVABName = VesselSpawnPointVAB
+		spawnTransformSPHName = VesselSpawnPointSPH

+		// Maximum possible craft size that can be printed: Height (X) Width (Y) Length (Z).
+E.G. 5,5,5
+		// Leave commented out for unlimited printing dimensions. maxCraftDimensions = 11,11,20

+		// Flag to indicate if the printer should offset the printed vessel to avoid colliding with the printer upon spawning.
+Recommended to set to FALSE for printers with enclosed printing spaces. repositionCraftBeforeSpawning = false

+- WBIPrintShop has new configurable fields:

+		// Maximum possible craft size that can be printed: Height (X) Width (Y) Length (Z).
+E.G. 5,5,5
+		// Leave commented out for unlimited printing dimensions. maxCraftDimensions = 11,11,20

+		// Flag to indicate if the printer should offset the printed vessel to avoid colliding with the printer upon spawning.
+Recommended to set to FALSE for printers with enclosed printing spaces. repositionCraftBeforeSpawning = false

 Bug Fixes
 - Fixed issue where Shipbreaker would get stuck if it had no storage capacity for a resource that it was trying to drain from the part being recycled.